eflgilbert/bootcamps/Javascript/README.md

     - Objects and Classes start with UPPERCASE
     - CONSTANTS are all caps
   - Whitespace is ignored but must be used to make code human readable
-  - End each statement witha  semicolon
+  - End each statement with a semicolon
     - only necessary in certain situations, but helps with human readability
   - Comment liberally (same syntax as C++)
     - "//" for single line
-    - "/(asterisk)" for multiline
+    - "/(asterisk) (asterisk)/" for multiline

 Working with Data
+  - Variables
+    -
+  - Data Types

 Functions and Objects